nest/nest-simulator/doc/htmldoc/neurons/neuron_update.rst

 Here we expand the general steps described above to explain the update steps in the neuron model ``iaf_psc_alpha``.

-This flowchart and associated algorithms can be applied to other models as well, with only slight modifications.
-You can find descriptions of all the neuron types available in NEST here: :ref:`types_neurons`.

 .. grid::